Introduction to Referencing

 Failure to follow the instructions of tutors regarding referencing style could lead to students losing marks in assessments.

-The university supports four referencing styles, Harvard, OSCOLA, APA and MHRA.
-For more information on each of these, click a box below.
+The University supports four referencing styles, Harvard, OSCOLA, APA and MHRA.
+Read on for more information on each of these.

 By referencing your sources you are demonstrating to your tutors the breadth of your research and reinforcing your own arguments.
 Using a wide range of sources is excellent academic practice and can improve your marks.